Hamiltonian and Diffeomorphism Constraints Generalized for Timelike and Spacelike 3+1 Foliation: Abstract

 \section{Abstract}

-The form of Einstein equation in Sen-Ashtekar-Barbero-Immirzi variables is well known for the spacelike 3+1 ADM foliation.
+The form of Hamiltonian and Diffeomorphism constraints in Sen-Ashtekar-Barbero-Immirzi variables is well known for the spacelike 3+1 ADM foliation.
 It is also known that Sen-Ashtekar-Barbero-Immirzi connection can be introduced only in 3 dimensional space and does not work for $D > 3$.
-The reason it works in $D = 3$ is due to existence of isomorphism between $so(3)$ algebra and $R^3$ space with vector product.
+The reason it works in $D = 3$ is due to existence of isomorphism between $so(3)$ algebra and $R^3$ space with a vector product.
 It turns out that similar isomorphism exists between $so(2,1)$ algebra and $R^3_{2,1}$ space algebra with respect to its vector product.
-By using this isomorphism we find both analog of Sen-Ashtekar-Barbero-Immirzi connection for timelike 3+1 foliation and corresponding forms of Gauss, Diffeomorphism and Hamiltonian constraints.
-We then combine spacelike and timelike foliation constraints into the generalized form of Einstein equations using generalized Sen-Ashtekar-Barbero-Immirzi connection variables.
+By using this isomorphism we find both analog of Sen-Ashtekar-Barbero-Immirzi connection for timelike 3+1 foliation and the corresponding forms of Gauss, Diffeomorphism and Hamiltonian constraints.
+We then combine spacelike and timelike foliation constraints into the generalized form of the Hamiltonian and Diffeomorphism constrains using generalized Sen-Ashtekar-Barbero-Immirzi connection variables.
 We prove that Immirzi parameter is covariant with respect to timelike-spacelike ADM foliation change as in both cases in self-dual Ashtekar case it disappears in Hamiltionian constraint keeping it polynomial.